ninadgawad/spark/README.md

 Apache Spark is an open-source distributed general-purpose cluster-computing framework.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 Originally developed at the University of California, Berkeley's AMPLab, the Spark codebase was later donated to the Apache Software Foundation, which has maintained it since.

+### Spark Overview
+Apache Spark is a unified analytics engine for large-scale data processing.
+It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
+It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for incremental computation and stream processing.

 # Create the Docker base file
 Dockerfile